 - Check for initial loading speed of theme.
 You can test demo site on testing tool such as GTmetrix.

 - Check if it is fully mobile responsive.

 - Check for last update date: It helps to know if the developer is fixing bugs and updating the theme on timely basis.

 - Check comments and number of installs.

-- Check for plugin compatibility and any add-on plugins needed with theme.
+- Check for WordPress plugin compatibility and any add-on plugins needed with theme.

 - Check if it is really SEO friendly and has clean codes using W3C Markup Validator.

-Tip: Good design is a desirable feature but to succeeded you only need FAST, RESPONSIVE AND SEO FRIENDLY customizable theme.
+Tip: Good design is a desirable feature but to succeed you only need a FAST, RESPONSIVE, AND SEO FRIENDLY customizable good theme.
 Astra and GeneratePress are fast and freemium WordPress themes with very good ratings and customer support.